a7u7a/pedro-serrano-web/content/photos/exp8-1.md

 alt: alt
 ---
 **1﻿00 Stools**\
 Inspired by Peter Zumthor's Swiss Pavilion, this little stool uses no nails, glue or screws.
-Its parts are held together by the sheer compression of a spring that connects the top and bottom parts.
-Timber offcuts, 30x30x35cms.
+Its parts are held together by the sheer compression of a spring that connects the top and bottom pieces.

+Timber offcuts\
+M﻿etal spring\
+30x30x35cms.